 I remember peering over the ‘nose-like’ hood as we tunneled through that thick morning fog.
 I recall the doors shaking, the cab rattling, and could feel the dampness seeping through the many cracks of the cab.
 For a boy of ten, the truck was a mechanical goldmine – in it’s own way it was like a carousel; possible to see and feel the parts that provided ‘life’ to this one little rusty machine.

 During those years a friend of his owned a race-car so Dad often carried a couple of gallons of ‘nitro (high powered fuel for race engines) in the back of the little pickup.
 One morning in 64 (I wasn’t with him) the little truck ran out of gas, so Dad resorted to using some of that ‘nitro to complete his drive to work.
 Being’s a kid at the time I remember the story went something like the truck “ran like someones scalded dog” (I think it was a boy dog because in the actual exclamation it was a “son of” something….); point being that the motor literally blew apart (cracked a cylinder wall) it ran so well.
-With the motor blown the little truck was towed to an open field near his shop off Palm Beach Blvd and covered with a canvas tarp – out to pasture.
+With the motor blown Dad’s ‘beater’ was towed to an open field near his shop off Palm Beach Blvd and covered with a canvas tarp – out to pasture.

-As a young teen I visited that field numerous times not only to remove the standing water from the tarp, but to slip under the cover and onto the driver’s seat – pretending to drive as my father had.
+As a young teen I visited that field numerous times not only to remove the standing water from the tarp but to slip under the cover and onto the driver’s seat – pretending to drive it as my father had.